robfinch/Qupls/README.md

 ### History
 Work started on Qupls in November of 2023.
 Many years of work have gone into prior CPUs.

+### Recent Additions
+Provision for capabilities instructions were added to the instruction set.
+The capabilities version of the core requires 128-bit registers as a 64-bit capability is part of the register.
+This increases the size of the core considerably and turns Qupls into a 128-bit machine.

 ### Features Superscalar Out-of-Order version (Qupls.sv)
 * Fixed length instruction set.
 * 48-bit instructions.
-* 64-bit datapath / support for 128-bit floats
+* 64-bit datapath / support for 128-bit floats (128-bit datapath for capabilities)
 * 16 entry (or more) reorder entry buffer (ROB)
 * 32 general purpose registers, unified integer and float register file
 * 24 vector registers